radian-software/radian/README.md

 install a tool if an appropriate version of the tool is already available.
-This means that, to some extent, you can use the setup script as an "arbitrary problem fixer"—if you have accidentally deleted a program or broken a symlink, you can run `setup.sh` to automatically detect and fix what is wrong.
+This means that, to some extent, you can use the setup script as an "arbitrary problem fixer"—if you have accidentally deleted a program or broken a symlink, you can run `setup.py` to automatically detect and fix what is wrong.

 Depending on your system and what tools you want to use, you may—for